 The thing called Jason Voorhees watched the strangers from the forest.
 They weren't young, foolish prey, he knew that.
 They were the tougher kind, who carried weapons and could fight back.
-He'd killed many such people, but they required more cunning.

 And somehow, in the depths of his decayed mind, Jason was dimly aware that one of them wasn't...human, not like the others.
 And not like Jason, either, though he was no longer strictly what one could call human.

 The slaying had been good so far.
 That first night he had killed three people, catching them all unawares, two in the throes of lovemaking.
 That was the best sort of kill - to turn their ecstasy to terror, to end their lives in that moment of emotional and physical triumph.

-Jason had relished killing the man.
 But now, as he watched the strangers on the beach, he felt a strange unease.
 Something warned him to be more careful with these victims, particularly the green man with fins like a fish.

 He would have to kill them one at a time, saving the fish-man for last.
 As the three on the beach laughed with one another, Jason faded back into the forest.